2018 United States House of Representatives elections in Colorado: Overview

+Statewide

+By district

 Results of the 2018 United States House of Representatives elections in Colorado by district:

 District 1

 The 1st district is located in Central Colorado and includes most of the city of Denver.
-The incumbent is Democrat Diana DeGette, who has represented the district since 1997.
-She was re-elected to an eleventh term with 68% of the vote in 2016.
+Incumbent Democrat Diana DeGette, who had represented the district since 1997, ran for re-election.
+She was re-elected with 68% of the vote in 2016.
+The district had a PVI of D+21.